 It creates a wonderful display of handcraft skills and it raises funds for many diverse causes.
-In the past 11 years it has donated over £22,500 to local and national charities.
+In the past 11 years it has donated over £22,500 to local charities.

 Project co-ordinator Anne-Marijke has brought together knitters, crocheters, patchworkers, sewers and felters.
 Each year they work within a theme.
 So far the group have made fish, tea cosies, hats, flowers, and cushions, and been inspired by the themes of hearts, thistles, Christmas, owls and cosy winter warmers.
 Each item is sold during the Pittenweem Arts Festival which takes place annually at the beginning of August

 Proceeds are then split and donated to charity groups.

 Beneficiaries have included local organisations like the East Neuk Community Trust and the East Neuk Food Bank as well as the local branch of national charities such as Marie Curie Cancer Care and Alzheimer Scotland.

 The project theme is normally announced in January, and The Woolly Brew hosts regular get-togethers where crafters can meet to share ideas and stash.